asinovski/ca/README.md

-# ca
+# Experiments with cellular automata

-Experiments with cellular automata
+- hydro_grid: Electrical grid consisting of water turbines only